Deploy Strategies

 Blue-Green

-2. Wait for all green replicas to be healthy
+2. Wait for all green replicas to become healthy

 Canary

-Routes a percentage of traffic to the new image.
-The deploy stays in "canary" state until the operator explicitly promotes or aborts.
+Canary sends a fraction of traffic to the new version first.
+The deploy remains in canary state until an operator promotes or aborts the change.

 Rollback